monoclonalAb/static_website/src/blog/001_group_theory/group_theory.md

 1. <b>associativity</b> - for any $x, y, z$ in $G$, we have $(x \cdot y) \cdot z = x \cdot (y \cdot z)$

 ::: note
-- symmetries are associative as it does not matter how we group them; as long as the order of the operations is preserved, the end result will remain identical {.note}
+- symmetries are associative as it does not matter how we group them; as long as the order of the operations are preserved, the end result will remain identical
 :::

 2. <b>identity</b> - there exists an <b>identity element</b>, $e$, such that $e \cdot x = x$